Kevin Betsy: Coaching career

 In 2016, he was appointed head of England under-15s, having previously coached youth teams at Fulham.

 Having moved on to lead the U16 and U17 squads, Betsy was appointed head coach for England U18s on 24 September 2020.

 On 3 August 2021, Betsy was appointed head coach of Arsenal U23s.
-In his single season at Arsenal U23, Betsy took them from a 10th placed finish in 2020–21 under Steve Bould to a 3rd place finish, whilst implementing a "very fluid possession-based style of play" and using various formations, mainly variations on the 3-5-2 and 4-3-3 formations.
+In his single season at Arsenal U23, Betsy took them from a 10th-placed finish in 2020–21 under Steve Bould to a 3rd-place finish, whilst implementing a "very fluid possession-based style of play" and using various formations, mainly variations on the 3-5-2 and 4-3-3 formations.

 On 6 June 2022, Betsy was announced as the new manager of EFL League Two club Crawley Town on an initial two-year contract.
-However, after a disastrous start to the league season Betsy left the club on 9th October 2022 following a 3-0 defeat to Grimsby Town which left the club bottom of the league.
-His most notable achievement was a 2-0 win over his former team Fulham in the EFL Cup.
+However, after a disastrous start to the league season Betsy left the club on 9 October 2022 following a 3–0 defeat to Grimsby Town which left the club bottom of the league.
+His most notable achievement was a 2–0 win over his former team Fulham in the EFL Cup.

 On 29 November 2022, Betsy was appointed as a first team coach for Championship club Wigan Athletic as part of new manager Kolo Touré's entourage, however left the club following Touré's sacking after only seven matches.

+On 19 June 2023, Betsy was announced as new assistant head coach at EFL League One club Cambridge United.